QCB-Collaboratory/W17.MachineLearning/README.md

 **For complete information about the workshop, please access our [Wiki Page](https://github.com/QCB-Collaboratory/W17.MachineLearning/wiki) or use the table of contents below.**

 <br />

+### Software needed

+Prior the beginning of the course, you need to install the Anaconda distribution that contains Python and all the libraries needed for the workshop.
+You can find help to the installation by reviewing [these slides](https://drive.google.com/open?id=1b8Tevu5R5cm2qobXwy1kcH73Kzt7MhMm).

 ### Table of contents